smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes

 **V1.62:**
 * Now three indicators are supported in the Indicators Blueprint.
 Note: the Indicators blueprint assumes that you created three toggle helpers: input_boolean.awtrix_display_indicator_1, input_boolean.awtrix_display_indicator_2, and input_boolean.awtrix_display_indicator_3.
 This is needed to make sure your already created automations that use the Indicators Blueprint will not break.
 You don't need to create these helpers and can still use any toggle helper you like.
+Compatible with Awtrix Light v0.63 and above.

 **V1.61:**
 * The new stock App Eyes can now be enabled and disabled using the Toggle Stock App Blueprint